apache/maven-site/content/markdown/project-roles.md

 ### [Project Management Chair](https://www.apache.org/foundation/how-it-works.html#pmc-chair)

-For various legal reasons, there are certain things that the Apache Software Foundation can only delegate to an officer of the foundation.
+For various legal reasons, there are certain things that the Apache Software Foundation can only delegate to an [officer of the foundation][11].

 The Project Management Committee is responsible for nominating the lucky victim who gets made an officer of the foundation (subject